Jill Henderson – Show Me Oz

 There is no doubt that fall is a great time for getting outside and wandering around in the woods.
 The leaves are still pretty and the busy little chickadees and nuthatches are already brightening the deep woods with their happy songs.
 Now is a good time to hunt for mushrooms and to take note of the locations of wild edibles for next seasons’ harvest.
 But best of all, fall is persimmon pickin’ time!

 While some foodies argue that cultivated Asian persimmons are superior to the wild varieties, I beg to differ.
-These city-folks have obviously never eaten a wild persimmon (Diosypros virginiana) and most likely have been lured to the dark side by the charms of the Asian persimmon’s beauty.
-For while the large-fruited Asian persimmons are lovely to look at – with their sleek, smooth, bright orange flesh – their flavor is no match for that of the small, shriveled, and relatively homely persimmons of the Ozarks.
+These city-folks have obviously never eaten a wild persimmon (Diosypros virginiana) and most likely have been lured to the dark side by the charms of the Asian persimmon’s sleek, smooth, bright orange flesh – their flavor is no match for that of the small, shriveled, and relatively homely persimmons of the Ozarks.

 Persimmon trees are not generally hard to find since they grow well in many kinds of places, from rocky dry woods to moist valleys.
-Most of the time, I find large stands growing happily in the shade of larger trees such as oaks.
-Persimmon trees have suckering roots and tend to grow in small groves or clumps.
-Young trees have smooth, grayish bark while mature have bark that is divided into thick, blocky squares.
+Large stands will grow happily in the shade of larger trees such as oaks.
+Young trees have smooth, grayish bark while the bark of mature trees is divided into thick, blocky squares.
+I always tell people to look for the tree with “alligator bark”.

 The fruits of most wild persimmons come in various shades of orange and rarely exceed 2½” in diameter.
-The unripe fruits are hard, bitter and excessively astringent.
-Taking a bite of one of these babies can be quite a memorable experience.
-And, take it from a fool who knows; biting into a persimmon seed is about ten times as astringent as that of the unripe fruits.
-And interestingly enough, should you accidentally bite into either of these, your only remedy for the caustic dry feeling in the mouth is to eat the flesh of a persimmon that is completely ripe.
+The unripe fruits are hard, bitter, and excessively astringent.
+Taking a bite of one of these babies can be quite a memorable experience, leaving your entire mouth reeling with the driest most unpleasant feeling you’ve probably ever had.
+And take it from a fool who knows – biting into a persimmon seed is about ten times.
+Interestingly enough, if you accidentally bite into either of these, the only remedy for the caustic dry feeling is to eat the flesh of a completely ripe persimmon!

-As persimmons ripen, their color turns from peachy-orange, to orangey-brown, to dull, purplish-brown.
+As persimmons ripen, their color changes.
+At first, they are usually bright peachy-orange, changing in time to an orangey-brown or even a dull, purplish-brown.
 The best fruits are those that have become extremely soft and squishy.
 When persimmons fall from the tree, they retain a four-lobed sepal at the stem end of the fruit.
 If in doubt as to whether a persimmon is truly ripe, remember this; when you can pull off the hard sepal without any effort at all, it is ripe.

 While you are out collecting this healthful and delicious bounty of nature, please remember to only take what you know you will use.
-And take seriously the code of wild foragers, which is to always leave some behind since humans are not the only creatures to enjoy these bountiful gifts.
-As a matter of fact, there are at least 16 species of birds and mammals in the Ozarks that eat wild persimmons and for many of them, these fruits are the last great feast of the season and an important source of nutrients that can make or break their winter survival.
+And take seriously the code of wild foragers, which is to always leave some behind.
+Humans are not the only creatures that enjoy these bountiful fruits.
+There are at least 16 species of birds and mammals in the Ozarks that eat wild persimmons – and for many of them, this is one of the last great feasts of the season that can make or break their winter survival.

-The basic idea is to press the fruit through a food mill, strainer, potato ricer or other such object with holes small enough to prevent the seeds from passing through.
-We have found that our two-part vegetable worked perfectly for this.
-A blancher is used in home processing to blanch vegetables in boiling water before freezing them.
+The first time I processed persimmons at home all I had on hand was a vegetable blancher.
+These are used in home processing to blanch vegetables in boiling water before freezing them.
 It consists of a tall 8-quart enameled pot and a smaller enamel ‘basket’ that fits inside.
-We used a heavy canning jar to press the persimmons through the holes in the basket, effectively separating the pulp from the seeds and skin.
+I used a heavy canning jar to press the persimmons through the holes in the basket, effectively separating the pulp from the seeds and skin.
+It worked okay but was incredibly messy.

-Set in the rugged heart of the Ozark mountains, A Journey of Seasons is memoir, back-to-the-land handbook and nature guide rolled into one.
-Henderson’s 20-years of living off the land and foraging in the wilderness shines in this cyclopedic work filled with nature notes, botanical musings, back-woods wisdom and just a pinch of “hillbilly” humor.
-This is one journey you don’t want to miss.
+If you’ve ever wondered what life is like in the Ozarks, Henderson’s 30+-years of living off the land and foraging in the wilderness truly shines in this beautiful book.
+Filled with nature notes, wild foraging tips, botanical musings, homesteading, and just a pinch of “hillbilly” humor.

 Available in the Show Me Oz Bookstore